The Presidential Return Salute

 The Infamous “Latte Salute”

-President Trump has extended the use of the salute to beyond just returning a direct salute from members of the military.
-He will render a hand salute for ceremonies at the Tomb of the Unknown Soldier, for example.
-On the command, “Present Arms”, he renders a salute.
+President Trump has extended the use of the salute to beyond just returning a direct and even an indirect salute from members of the military.
+He has rendered a hand salute for ceremonies at the Tomb of the Unknown Soldier and elsewhere.
 President Reagan went beyond the purview of the salute protocol, but the return salute, as I mentioned, is understandable.
 Now, it’s gotten out of hand.

 Vice Presidents

 Unfortunately, while Mr. Pence was in office, he decided to begin the tradition for the VP position.
-This doesn’t make sense and cheapens the Presidential Return Salute.
-Also unfortunate is Ms. Harris continuing the tradition for the VP position.
-Yes, the VP is second in line as commander-in-chief of the US armed forces, but this is going too far.
+This doesn’t make sense and cheapens saluting.

 A collage of unwarranted VP salutes

 The photo below makes no sense.
 This is then-VP Pence receiving a salute from a FL state trooper and the VP returning it.
 There was no reason for the trooper to salute.
-He’s not military, but probably once was.
-OK, but “once was” are the operative words here.
+Neither are military.
+I do, however, understand that prior military service habits are difficult to stop.

 Governor DeSantis saluting with members of the FLNG